bigchaindb/BEPs/18/README.md

 ##### Generalized approach (Approach 2)
-The generalized constraints can tolerate a certain degree of change to the validator set.
+The generalized constraints can tolerate a certain degree of change to the Validator Set.

 If below conditions hold then the election is concluded and the proposed change is applied,